 While under the Biologics Price Competition and Innovation Act of 2009, or BPCIA, the FDA may eventually license products, as further described below, that are biosimilar to any of our product candidates that are approved, our products may receive periods of regulatory exclusivity, in addition to orphan drug exclusivity for those products with ODDs, providing additional protection from certain forms of competition.
 For instance, our products may receive 12 years of reference product exclusivity that begins running at the time of first licensure.
 During this 12-year time period, the FDA may not make an approval of a biosimilar product effective and may not accept a biosimilar application until after four years from the date of first licensure.
 However, certain changes and supplements to an approved BLA, and subsequent applications filed by the same sponsor, manufacturer, licensor, predecessor in interest, or other related entity do not qualify for the exclusivity period.
-The PHSA also includes provisions governing patent litigation over patents that are directed to the reference product information for the purpose of negotiating and determining the scope of patent litigation, including the patents to be asserted and challenged.
+The PHSA also includes provisions governing patent litigation over patents that are directed to the reference product.
+The biosimilar product sponsor and reference product sponsor may, but are not required to, exchange certain patent and product information for the purpose of negotiating and determining the scope of patent litigation, including the patents to be asserted and challenged.
 Based on the outcome of negotiations surrounding the exchanged information, the reference product sponsor may bring a patent infringement suit and injunction proceedings against the biosimilar product sponsor.
 The biosimilar applicant may also be able to bring an action for declaratory judgment concerning the patent under certain circumstances.